Simón Moret Gallart: Mayoral tenure

 He was elected mayor of Ponce in 1906 and took the oath of office in 1907.
 He was a member of the Union of Puerto Rico Party and defeated Manuel V. Domenech of the Republican Party in a contested election.
 In 1911, Mayor Moret received from the Government of the United States of America a franchise for the City of Ponce to operate the Port of Ponce in perpetuity.
 The port of Ponce has been operated by the municipality since then.
 It is the only sea port in Puerto Rico owned and administered by a municipal body.

 Among Moret's mayoral accomplishments are the construction of the Ponce Firefighters Mausoleum at Cementerio Civil de Ponce, which was completed on 2 April 1911.
 He also built the Port of Ponce following an ordinance approved by the Consejo Ejecutivo de Puerto Rico in 1911.

 Family life

 On 11 December 1906, Simón Moret Gallart married Matilde Perdomo Morales.
 He was 53 and she was 26 when they married.
 Simón and Matilde had three daughters from their marriage: Josefa, Ana Maria, and Carmen L. In 1910, while mayor, he was a resident of Barrio Segundo, and later, in 1920, he lived in Barrio Quebrada Limón.

 Death

 He died in Ponce on 30 March 1923 and was buried at Cementerio Católico San Vicente de Paul.
 In Ponce there was a public school named after him, Elementary School Simón Moret Gallart, located at Carr 504, Km.
 0.8, in barrio Portugues.
 The school ceased operations in 2013 and as of 2015 the Government had put out bids for its demolition.

 Honors

-Moret Gallard is honored at Ponce's Park of Illustrious Ponce Citizens.
+Moret Gallart is honored at Ponce's Park of Illustrious Ponce Citizens.
 Only six other mayors, of over 100 former Ponce mayors, are honored there.